definecoder/CS24-p2-define-coders/README.md

 - `/client` - Contains the Next.js frontend application.
 - `/server` - Contains the Express.js backend server, which uses Prisma for ORM and PostgreSQL as the database.
-- `/waste_management` - Contains the mobile app for the customres and employers
+- `/waste_management` - Contains the mobile app for the customers and employers

-## RUNNING THE PROJECT USING DOCKER COMPOSE (RECCOMANDED)
+## RUNNING THE PROJECT LOCALLY

 1. Clone the repository: